lbl-srg/thermal-grid-jba/MILPResources/README.md

 - The hourly cost of electricity (`electricity_price.xlsx`)

 The PV production (`pv_unit.xlsx`) is manually uploaded to the MILP platform.
+The file `additional_inputs.xlsx` provides the individual capacities of the domestic hot water tanks and the lengths of the distance between the different hubs.

 ## Running optimization on the MILP platform